 - The Essentials of Ethics & Sustainability

 The curriculum is brought to you by the Minnesota Council on Economic Education.
 The lessons are the product of the shared efforts of five high school social studies teachers and three university faculty experts.
-The teachers are Emily Anderson, Ethan Cherin, Mike Harris, James Redelsheimer, and Jamie Shaw who provided earlier versions of the lessons.
-Kimberly Byrd serves as the sustainability content expert for the project, while Kristine West is the Editor and Donald Liu is the Project Director.
+The teachers are Emily Anderson (Blaine High School), Ethan Cherin (St. Paul Central High School), Mike Harris (Richfield High School), James Redelsheimer (Armstrong High School), and Jamie Shaw (Champlin Park High School) who provided earlier versions of the lessons.
+Kimberly Byrd, PhD served as the sustainability content expert for the project, while Kristine West, PhD - Associate Professor in Economics at St. Cahterine University is the Editor and Donald Liu, PhD - Professor of Applied Economics at the University of Minnesota is the Project Director.
 Additionally, Caitlyn Keo and Elizabeth Kula provided invaluable support for the project.